Bjarne Øverhaug

 Bjarne Øverhaug (3 November 1927 – 20 August 1996) was a Norwegian journalist and politician for the Labour Party.

 He served as a deputy representative to the Parliament of Norway from Hedmark during the terms 1969–1973 and 1973–1977.
 In total he met during 16 days of parliamentary session.
-He resided in Tynset and was a journalist in Hamar Arbeiderblad.
+He resided in Tynset Municipality and was a journalist in Hamar Arbeiderblad.